xenocrat/chyrp-lite/README.md

 You get four beautiful blog themes and a friendly administration console, all fully navigable on a broad range of devices, thanks to the power of responsive HTML5.
 Semantic markup and comprehensive ARIA labelling ensure your blog will be accessible to visitors who use assistive technologies.
-Chyrp Lite also implements a complete WordPress-compatible MetaWeblog XML-RPC API that allows you to do many blogging tasks remotely without having to visit your blog's website.

 ## What are the key features?